eliranwong/OpenGNT/README.md

 <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/"><img alt="Creative Commons Licence" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-sa/4.0/88x31.png" /></a><br /><span xmlns:dct="http://purl.org/dc/terms/" property="dct:title">Open Greek New Testament Project</span> by <a xmlns:cc="http://creativecommons.org/ns#" href="https://BibleBento.com" property="cc:attributionName" rel="cc:attributionURL">Eliran Wong</a> is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/">Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License</a>.<br />Based on a work at <a xmlns:dct="http://purl.org/dc/terms/" href="https://github.com/eliranwong/OpenGNT" rel="dct:source">https://github.com/eliranwong/OpenGNT</a>.<br />Permissions beyond the scope of this license may be available at <a xmlns:cc="http://creativecommons.org/ns#" href="https://biblebento.com/contact/contactform.php" rel="cc:morePermissions">https://biblebento.com/contact/contactform.php</a>.

-You are allowed to use, adapt and distribute OpenGNT materials for non-commercial purpose only.
+You are allowed to use, adapt and distribute OpenGNT materials for non-commercial purposes only.
 Commercial use is NOT granted with the license stated above.
-You may <a href='https://biblebento.com/contact/contactform.php'>email</a> to ask for permission to use in commercial project.
+You may <a href='https://biblebento.com/contact/contactform.php'>email</a> to ask for permission to use in commercial projects.
 <br><br>
 You are required to quote the following information, when any parts of OpenGNT materials are integrated in your own work or distributed:
 <br><br>